Ischaemic Affairs of the Heart

 In my case… not at all.

-I was walking to my local railway station along a 800m route I had done hundreds of times before.
-The chest-pressure started about half-way.
-It was a hot day and — frankly — I was almost 60 and getting out of shape, so didn't think much of it.
+I was walking to my local railway station along a 800m route I had done hundreds of times.
+The chest–pressure started about half–way.
+It was a hot day and I was almost 60 and getting out of shape, so didn't think much of it.

-But the chest pressure kept getting more intense as I walked.
-I remembered reading a few years earlier that a heart attack was like an elephant sitting on your chest, but it didn't feel like that at all.
+But as I walked the pressure kept getting more intense.
+I remembered reading a few years earlier that a heart attack was like an elephant sitting on your chest, but it didn't feel like that.
 It was more like a hand pressing down onto my breastplate — hard.
-Otherwise the rest of my torso or legs were fine.
-I could even keep walking as there was no pain, just really serious pushing onto the central part of my chest.
+Otherwise the rest of my body was fine.
+I could keep walking as there was no pain, just really serious pushing onto the central part of my chest.

 And that's it.
 No cataclysmic seizure or bright lights at the end of a tunnel.
-No face-down gasping for breath on the ground.
-Frankly, have had worse toothaches or indigestion.
+No face–down gasping for breath on the ground.
+Frankly, have had worse cramp or toothaches.

-So I continued to the top of the hill, paused to catch my breath and then crossed the road to catch the 690P Penrith bus.
+So I continued to the top of the hill, paused to catch my breath and then crossed the road to catch the 690P bus to Penrith.

 Early warnings